The Hit Parade (group): Concerts

-The Hit Parade first played live in 1990 at The Mean Fiddler in London before embarking on a UK Tour.
+The Hit Parade first played live in 1990 at The Mean Fiddler in London before embarking the first of several UK Tours.
 In 1992 they toured Japan playing concerts in Shinjuku, Tokyo; they returned for four other Japan tours playing concerts in Tokyo, Osaka, Nagoya and Sendai, appearing with Billy Childish and his group the Milkshakes, and Edwyn Collins.
 Their line up during these tours included Mike Watts (keyboards), Harvey Williams (guitar) and Cath Carroll (vocals).
 Julian Henry and Harvey Williams played concerts in London and Oxford in 2009 and 2010 at the London Indiepop Festival.

-In May 2014, The Hit Parade performed as Sarah 058 at the Arnolfini Bristol 'Between Hello & Goodbye The Secret Life of Sarah Records' exhibition.
+In May 2014, The Hit Parade performed as a live installation of Sarah 058 at the Arnolfini Art Gallery in Bristol for the 'Between Hello & Goodbye The Secret Life of Sarah Records' exhibition.; in 2024 Julian from The Hit Parade played at the Lexington London to promote the release of a new compilation LP "Under The Bridge 2" on Skepwax Records.

 Line up

 The Hit Parade bass guitarist, Raymond Watts, is known for his industrial group PIG, releasing seventeen albums.
-As well as touring North America, Japan and Europe, Watts has recorded many albums with KMFDM as Raymondo Scaballero, including writing credits on the platinum selling video game and movie Mortal Kombat.
+As well as touring North America, Japan and Europe, Watts has recorded many albums with KMFDM as Raymondo Scaballero, including writing credits on the video game and film Mortal Kombat.
 Since 2009, Watts has co-produced the music for Alexander McQueen's Fashion shows.

 The Hit Parade's drummer, Matthew Moffatt, runs a London-based film lighting company, working with directors Mike Leigh, Kathryn Bigelow and Paul Greengrass.
 Moffatt is credited on several Hollywood and British produced films including the Oscar-winning Hurt Locker, and the Oscar nominated Vera Drake and United 93.

 The Hit Parade's guitarist, Julian Henry, founded the public relations agency Henry's House, is a trustee of The Institute of Contemporary Arts (ICA, London), is advisor to Simon Fuller, and has written for periodicals including NME, Music Week and The Guardian on music and marketing.
 Other members included Cath Carroll, Harvey Williams and Mike Watts.